 - DO NOT drive or use other heavy machines if you are taking narcotic pain medicines.
 These medicines may make you drowsy and slow your reaction time.

 - Try getting up and moving around if you are having pain in your belly.

 Press a pillow over your incision when you need to cough or sneeze.
 This helps ease pain.

-Ask your doctor when you should start taking the medicines you stopped before surgery.
+Ask your doctor when you should start taking your regular medicines again after surgery.

 - Keep your wound dry at all other times.